MaastrichtU-IDS/translator-openpredict/CONTRIBUTING.md

 ## Format

-To automatically format the code with isort, autoflake, etc:
+To automatically format the code with isort, autoflake, etc, run:

 ```bash
 hatch run format